-- the discount or yield rate were higher/(lower); - the occupancy levels decreased/(increased); - the expected mall opening dates are deferred/(advanced); - the forecasted NOI and growth rate in NOI are lower/(higher); and - the future development cost is higher/(lower). - 14.3.3 At the year-end, management reviewed the carrying value of its investments in joint ventures and assessed that the investments have been eroded due to adverse market and business conditions and, therefore, recognized a full impairment loss of AED 260 million (2017: AED 73 million) in the current year. - 14.3.4 In prior years, the Group paid AED 389 million as an advance to the joint venture partner, as the Group's contribution against the purchase of land.
+- 14.3.3 Represents impairment loss on intangible assets relating to credit card business, as the carrying amount of these assets is no longer considered to be recoverable (note 24.1). - 14.3.4 During 2018, management reviewed the carrying value of its investments in joint ventures and assessed that the investments have been eroded due to adverse market and business conditions and, therefore, recognized an impairment loss of AED 260 million. - 14.3.5 In prior years, the Group contributed AED 389 million as an advance to the joint venture partner, towards its contribution against the purchase of land.
 Subsequently, management reassessed the future prospects of the joint venture and a full impairment provision was recognised against this advance.
 In 2015, the Group received AED 107 million in cash and accordingly the impairment provision had been reversed to that extent.
 At that time, the joint venture partner also agreed to transfer four (4) plots of land to the Group in order to settle the balance of AED 282 million.
-During the year, the Group received four (4) plots of land from its joint venture partner, with a total fair value of AED 174 million, net of AED 3 million transfer fees, as final settlement for the advance previously paid by the Group resulting in an overall loss of AED 105 million. - 14.3.5 The reversal represents the balance after utilizing an impairment provision amounting to Nil (2017: AED 27 million).
-AED 46 million (2017: AED 34 million) was reversed due to improved performance and future projections of certain operating units.
+In 2018, the Group received four (4) plots of land from its joint venture partner, with a total fair value of AED 177 million as final settlement for advance previously paid by the Group resulting in a loss on settlement amounting to AED 105 million.
+Accordingly, the Group reversed the impairment loss to the extent of fair value of land received. - 14.3.6 AED 50 million (2018: AED 46 million) impairment was reversed due to improved performance and future projections of certain operating units.